ciank94/Krillmod/README.md

 stored with units 'days since', for example: ``units: days since 2016-01-01 00:00:00``.
 For more information on accessing data from netcdf files using netcdf4, see examples: https://github.com/Unidata/netcdf4-python/blob/master/examples/reading_netCDF.ipynb.

+We create one large netcdf file regions.nc which transposes original file to particles x time (p x t) and adds vector with indexes for time and region they begin

 Function ``single_traj`` accesses a single time slice of the trajectories using the store dictionary defined in store_traj above. extracts a single trajectory slice in time based on the index ``idx`` [TODO: Intermediate step: find idx based on time range]:
 ```python